Tang Bik-wan: Career

 In 1950, Tang crossed over as an actress in Hong Kong films.
 Tang and seven great opera actresses later became sworn sisters who went by the nickname "Eight Peonies".
 Tang was the Blue Peony and until 1967.
 Tang is credited with over 280 films.

 By 1968, Tang became a TV actress, performing in Rediffusion, ATV and TVB.
-As age caught up with her, she became the typical actress for the role as the mother of the drama's main characters, some of her most notable roles on television including the 1977 family soap opera A House Is Not a Home, 1978 classic drama "Chameleon", and popular 1979 drama serial "The Good, The Bad and The Ugly".
-Tang's television career reached its peak when she played the caring and intelligent family matriarch in the late 1980s long-running hit The Seasons (hence, gaining her the nickname "Ma-Da" [Cantonese pronunciation of "mother"]).
+As age caught up with her, she became the typical actress for the role as the mother of the drama's main characters, some of her most notable roles on television including the 1977 family soap opera A House Is Not a Home, the 1978 classic drama Chameleon, and the popular 1979 drama serial The Good, The Bad and The Ugly.
+Tang's television career reached its peak when she played the caring and intelligent family matriarch in the late 1980s long-running hit series The Seasons (hence, gaining her the nickname "Ma-Da" [Cantonese pronunciation of "mother"]).
 "Ma-Da" propelled her to fame, and when she continued to take movies and advertisements, she would portray the "Ma-Da" role.